-- Successful completion of at least 60 UC transferable units that include courses in area 1A, 1B, (1C for CSU transfer only), and Area 2.
-For some campuses and programs students may not take these courses during last term prior to their attendance at a UC/CSU Campus.
-Please meet with a counselor for more information and planning. - Minimum GPA varies by campus and by major visit the UC web site at http://admission.universityofcalifornia.edu/transfer - · Some courses may be listed in more than one area; however, it can be used to satisfy only one area except for the Area 6 (LOTE) - · AP Test may be listed in more than one area; however, it can be used to satisfy only one area
+- Successful completion of at least 60 UC transferable units that include courses in: Area 1A, 1B, (1C for CSU transfer only), Area 2 and four transferable college courses chosen from at least two of the following subject areas Arts/Humanities, Social/Behavioral Sciences and Physical/Biological Sciences.
+For some campuses and programs, students may not take English and Mathematics courses during last term prior to their attendance at a UC/CSU Campus.
+Please meet with a counselor for more information and planning. - Minimum GPA varies by campus and by major visit the UC web site at https://admission.universityofcalifornia.edu/transfer - · Some courses may be listed in more than one area; however, it can be used to satisfy only one area except for the Area 6 (LOTE) - · AP Test may be listed in more than one area; however, it can be used to satisfy only one area